eremina-official/portfolio-nextjs/README.md

 - Use Motion to animate side menu on mobile
 - Analyze ai-generated code in the projects, remove redundant code
 - Add ErrorBoundary
-- Add tests
+- Add tests (test for most important translations, tests for error boundaries)
-- Add github icon as link to project cards
+- Add github icon as link to project cards - done
 - Add readme files for projects
+- Add projects to menu